 The sky is the limit.

-Instead of worrying about the pandemic, think about what comes after.
+Instead of worrying about today, think about what comes after.
 What do you miss the most?
-What do you wish you could do right now, if there wasn’t a crisis?
+What do you wish you could do right now?

-What are you doing to stay productive during this crisis?
+What are you doing to stay productive?
 Share it in the comments below.

 Check out these self-care quotes while you are here: